MTWGA/thoughtworks-code-review-tools/README.md

 ## Setup Trello board

 - Add members to the Trello board.
-Member should be displayed in this tool.
+Member should be displayed in this tool

 - Add labels to the trello board(menu -> label).
-Label is using for classifying problems we found in code review.
+Label is using for classifying problems found in code review

 ## How to use
   1. Select the code